Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Parsing
 -------

 In Security Onion 2, Elasticsearch receives unparsed logs from :ref:`logstash` or :ref:`filebeat`.
 Elasticsearch then parses and stores those logs.
 Parsers are stored in ``/opt/so/conf/elasticsearch/ingest/``.
-Custom ingest parsers can be placed in ``/opt/so/saltstack/local/salt/elasticsearch/files/ingest``.
-Elasticsearch will need to be restarted to pick up these changes (``so-elasticsearch-restart``).
+Custom ingest parsers can be placed in ``/opt/so/saltstack/local/salt/elasticsearch/files/ingest/``.
+To make these changes take effect, restart Elasticsearch using ``so-elasticsearch-restart``.

 .. seealso::

     For more about Elasticsearch ingest parsing, please see https://www.elastic.co/guide/en/elasticsearch/reference/master/ingest.html.

 Community ID
 ------------
 For logs that don’t natively support :ref:`community-id`, we sponsored the development of an Elasticsearch Ingest Processor to automatically generate Community ID values: